Tiktok Bookmarks

 TikTok's tab row is already crowded, since creators can have Posts, Likes, Favorites, Reposts, Shop, and Stickers tabs.
 Adding my bookmarks button would push this beyond the available space, and create a real estate problem.
 In other words, if TikTok adds more features, there won't be room for additional tabs.

-To solve this, I added the drag-to-scroll feature that lets users swipe left and right through the tab icons.
-I chose this solution because this maintains the familiar layout while accommodating both existing tabs and new features like my bookmarks button without overwhelming the interface.
-This approach doesn't require additional screen real estate and allows TikTok to implement future features without running into the same space constraints - even if my bookmarks button isn't added!
+To solve this, I implemented a drag-to-scroll feature that lets users swipe left and right through the tab icons.
+I chose this solution because TikTok already has horizontal scrolling in several areas of the app, it maintains the familiar layout, saves space and allows TikTok to implement future features without running into the same space constraints.
+It can reside my bookmarks button without overwhelming the interface.

-Lastly, I added a search bar in this section, the search bar takes this feature to the next level, letting users pinpoint specific saved content without any scrolling
+Lastly, I added a search bar in this section.
+Users can type keywords to find specific content without scrolling

 Usability